arob5/arob5.github.io/_posts/2024-08-15-prob-forecasting-calibration.md

 3. A General Framework for Forecast Verification (Murphy and Winkler, 1987)
 4. Coherant Combination of Experts' Opinions (Dawid, 1995)
 5. CS269I: Incentives in Computer Science Lecture #17: Scoring Rules and Peer Prediction (Incentivizing Honest Forecasts and Feedback)
+6. The comparison and evaluation of forecasters (DeGroot et al)
+7. The Well-Calibrated Bayesian (Philip)
+8. Interval Estimation for a Binomial Proportion (Brown et al)